sfztools/sfizz/GOVERNANCE.md

 ## License for the GOVERNANCE.md file

-Copying and distribution of this file, with or without modification, are permitted in any medium without royalty this notice is preserved.
+Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided that this notice is preserved.
 This file is offered as-is, without any warranty.

 [Open-source Open Collective]: https://opencollective.com/sfztools